NJ Transit holds listening forum to get feedback from riders

-NEW YORK (WABC) --New Jersey Transit is giving commuters a chance to vent at a forum at Penn Station in New York Tuesday evening.
+NEW YORK (WABC) --New Jersey Transit gave commuters a chance to vent at a forum at Penn Station in New York Tuesday evening.

-Senior management of the agency is holding the latest "We Are Listening" forum.
+Senior management of the agency held the latest "We Are Listening" forum.

 Riders were encouraged to stop by with any questions and to offer feedback about their commuting experiences.